georgenakuje/Mobile-Dev/README.md

 ## Instructions

-1. put the .env file for your firebase Generative Language API in the install root directory
+1. Put the .env file for your firebase Generative Language API in the install root directory
-2. `run flutter pub get` in installed root directory
+2. Run `flutter pub get` in the installed root directory